veecode-platform/platform-backstage-plugins/plugins/kubernetes-gpt-analyzer/README.md

 ### Request interval ⏱️

-By default, we have determined that analysis requests will be `1000000` ms, or 16.67 minutes.
-However, if you need an analysis with shorter or longer intervals, both on the Kubernetes Gpt Analyzer Card and on the **Kubernetes Gpt Analyzer Page**, just pass the props **intervalMs** which expects a number:
+By default, we have determined that analysis requests will have intervals of `1000000 milliseconds`, or 16.67 minutes.
+However, if you need an analysis with shorter or longer intervals, either on the Kubernetes Gpt Analyzer card or on the **Kubernetes Gpt Analyzer page**, just pass the **intervalMs** props which expects a number type data:

 See: